-- It gives us functionality to easily import and export data files from the server but it depends upon the limited file size.
+- It allows us to import and export data files from the server easily, but it depends upon the limited file size.

-MySQL Administration applies on MySQL server which is a relational database that relates all data with some conditions and can be retrieved using SQL.
-This admin process helps for a wide range of purposes such as Data Warehousing, E-commerce, logging applications, Web applications, and stores a huge amount of data of all fields like IT, Medical, Government, Business, Education, etc. Thus, MySQL Administration is easy to interact like with web-based administrative tool PHPMyAdmin or admirer and begin to learn with basic knowledge of SQL
+MySQL Administration applies on MySQL server, a relational database that relates all data with some conditions and can be retrieved using SQL.
+This admin process helps for various purposes, such as Data Warehousing, E-commerce, logging, and Web applications.
+It stores vast data from all fields like IT, Medical, Government, Business, Education, etc. Thus, MySQL Administration is easy to interact with the web-based administrative tool PHPMyAdmin or admirer and begin to learn with basic knowledge of SQL.

 We hope that this EDUCBA information on “MySQL Administration” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.